vpeddu/aPOMP/README.md

 # aPOMP: a Pore Metagenomic Pipeline

 ## Introduction
-APOMP is a portable metagenomics pipeline designed for use with Oxford Nanopore long read sequencing data.
+aPOMP is a portable metagenomics pipeline designed for use with Oxford Nanopore long read sequencing data.

 ## Workflow
 aPOMP options